A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Review of the Monte Carlo model

 Over the last several years, the core members of this working group have improved the underlying physical modeling of both extranuclear and intranuclear $\bar{n}$ annihilation following an $n\rightarrow\bar{n}$ transition~\citep{Golubeva:2018mrz,Barrow:2019viz}.
 Consider now some of the main features of this model and some important differences with the Monte Carlo generator currently used by Super-Kamiokande (MCSK). \begin{enumerate} \item The initial annihilation position is taken from theoretical calculations for both extranuclear and intranuclear annihilations; examples of this past work include extranuclear $\bar{p}$\isotope[12][6]{C} and $\bar{n}$\isotope[12][6]{C}~\citep{Golubeva:2018mrz} (the former of which has been compared to available data), and for the intranuclear case in $\bar{n}$\isotope[39][18]{Ar}~\citep{Barrow:2019viz}.
 The calculation of the radial dependence of the annihilation position for \isotope[16][8]{O} will be presented in Sec.~\ref{sec:nuceffects}.
 In all cases, calculations indicate the predominately peripheral nature of the annihilation, which affects the number of final state interactions (FSIs) for the simulation.
 Within the current MCSK, and in contrast to the model discussed here, it is assumed that the annihilation occurs with equal probability over the entire volume of the nucleus~\citep{Abe:2020ywm}.

-\item The nucleus is considered to be a degenerate, free Fermi gas of nucleons, enclosed within a spherical potential well with a radius equal to the nuclear radius.
-The nuclear density distribution, for practical reasons within the modeling process, is split into seven concentric zones, within which the nucleon density is considered to be constant.
+\item The Monte Carlo generator describes the nucleus as a local, degenerate Fermi gas of nucleons enclosed within a spherical potential well with a radius equal to the nuclear radius.
+To take into account the diffuse boundary of the nucleus, the nuclear density distribution is split into seven concentric zones\footnote{In addition, an eighth zone at high radii beyond the periphery takes on an an extremely low density.}, within which the nucleon density is considered to be constant.
 The momentum distribution of the nucleons in individual zones will be the same as for a degenerate Fermi gas, although corresponding to an $i$th-zone’s boundary Fermi momentum value~\citep{Golubeva:2018mrz}.
 Thus, in this model, there is a correlation between the radius and momentum of intranuclear nucleons, as the Fermi boundary energy is higher the larger the density of the nuclear medium, and so is local in character.
 In the MCSK, the Fermi motion is simulated via a nonlocal spectral function sourced directly from experimental measurements~\citep{Abe:2020ywm}.